 The organizations described here provide excellent examples of the breadth and variety of student activities at WCUCOM.
+Student organizations must abide by the rules and regulations outlined in the Translation.
 Students must have a minimum GPA of 2.5 to be eligible to run for or hold any office and must maintain GPA of at least 2.5 at the end of each semester.
-All student officers must be on and maintain academic and non-academic good standing throughout their terms.
-The Associate Deans, Student Affairs and Academic Affairs will verify in writing whether students are eligible to hold office.
+All student officers are expected to maintain academic and non-academic good standing throughout their terms.
+The Associate Deans, Student Affairs and Assessment and Curricular Affairs will verify in writing whether students are eligible to hold office.
 This written verification is required for a student to run for any position.
 It is the student's responsibility to obtain this written verification of eligibility prior to running for or holding any organization or association position.
-Any student holding an organization or association position who is not in good academic or professional standing will not be able to perform official position duties until academic or professional good standing is reinstated.
-If placement onto academic or non-academic warning or probation is persistent, then a student may be administratively removed from the position.
+Any student holding an organization or association position who is on Academic Warning will be monitored by the P&M Committee and the WCUCOM Office of Assessment and Curricular Affairs, and may not be allowed to continue to perform official position duties.
+Students on Academic Probation, Non-Academic Warning, or Non-Academic Probation will not be allowed to maintain the office, and will be administratively removed from the position.
 Contact the Office of WCUCOM Student Affairs for additional information.